 Remove custard bowl from the fridge.
 Depending on the size of your home ice cream maker you may have to run the custard in two batches.

-If you want your gelato flavor to have any syrups or crumbles this is when they go in.
-I've made my own caramel sauce and added during this step to give a coffee flavor an extra sweetness.
-Wait until it thickens after the first 20 minutes before you put in any add-ons or they will all sink to the bottom.
+If you want your gelato flavor to have any syrups or crumbles, this is when they go in.
+I've made my own caramel sauce and added it during this step to give a coffee flavor an extra sweetness.
+Wait until it thickens after the first 20 minutes before you put in any add-ons, or they will all sink to the bottom.

 Now, dig in and enjoy all your hard work.

-Gelato will last about 2 weeks in the freezer, much less if you tell your friends and family that you have fresh, handmade gelato!
+Gelato will last about two weeks in the freezer—much less if you tell your friends and family that you have fresh, handmade gelato!
 I usually vacuum seal gelato that I know will not be eaten in a few weeks, which will keep it fresh for months.